morancathy/for-goodness-cakes/README.md

 \
 To have emails sent to baker: Create an account on [EmailJS](https://www.emailjs.com).
 Input template ID, account ID, email services ID and template params.  \
 \
-To import baker's Calednly: Create an account on [Calendly](https://calendly.com/).
-Input personalized Calednly link.
+To import baker's Calendly: Create an account on [Calendly](https://calendly.com/).
+Input personalized Calendly link.
 Customize form as needed.